-Aubree Guyton is our Executive Director.
+Aubree Guyton is our Dean of Operations.
 She is a diehard Coug, earning her undergrad from Washington State University in Mathematics Education and has her Master’s in Educational Leadership.
 She has been at Summit Sierra since its opening in 2015, originally hired as the Founding Math Teacher.
 When beginning her work at Summit, she was, and still is, so excited to work in a community that so closely aligns with her vision and values and is committed to ensuring we are living our mission to serve all students through our work to be an anti-biased, antiracist organization.
 She knows that there is a lot of work to be done to disrupt and change the inequitable systems in education, but believes that this work done in community with one another makes it all the more powerful.
-In her free time, she spends it outdoors with her husband and her dog, camping their way through Washington!
+In her free time, she spends it outdoors with her husband and her dogs, camping their way through Washington!

 Leah Gooden was born in New York to a long line of educators.
 She graduated from Wesleyan University with an undergraduate degree in Mathematics, and went on to complete her Master’s degree in Curriculum and Instruction and a certification in school leadership at the University of Washington.
 Leah began her career teaching in Federal Way, before moving to Seattle to teach and lead at Summit Sierra High School.
 When she is not at school, Leah loves coaching and playing ultimate frisbee and hanging out with her dog — an exceptionally cute pitbull.